 Bamboo Sheets Have Revolutionized Bedding!

 If all you’ve used are cotton sheets, you may ask ‘what are bamboo sheets?’
 Let’s address that here, as well as why we started the company.
-BedVoyage launched in 2008, there were only 2 other bamboo bedding companies in the U.S. market, and they focused on the commercial market; mainly supplying linens to hospitality and wholesaling them to brick and mortar, but not selling to the public.
-Our goal was to offer an alternative to formaldehyde-coated cotton linens, and give consumers a more natural and comfortable sleep experience.
-Bamboo sheets offer so many sleep benefits that cotton does not, that its truly a revolution in bedding!
+BedVoyage launched in 2008, at a time when there were only 2 other bamboo bedding companies in the U.S. market.
+Those companies focused on the commercial market, and supplied linens to hospitality and brick and mortar, but not to the public.
+Our goal was to give consumers a more natural and comfortable sleep experience, and offer an alternative to formaldehyde-coated cotton linens.
+Bamboo sheets offer so many sleep benefits that cotton does not, making it truly a revolution in bedding!

-Bamboo fibers are made from the stalk of the bamboo plant, which is pulverized and then the pulp is spun through a Spinneret which spins out super fine, round and smooth fibers, similar to a hair on your head.
-If you were to look at a bamboo fiber and a cotton fiber under a microscope will show you a huge difference.
-The bamboo fibers look like a smooth tubular thread, and the cotton fiber would look like a rough hemp rope.
-This is the reason that the hand-feel of bamboo sheets is simply indescribable.
-People literally are shocked when they feel the difference between a bamboo sheet and a cotton sheet.
+Bamboo fibers are made from the stalk of the bamboo plant, which is pulverized and then the pulp is spun through a Spinneret.
+This spins out super fine, round and smooth fibers, similar to a hair on your head.
+Looking at a bamboo fiber and a cotton fiber under a microscope will show you a huge difference.
+The bamboo fibers look like a smooth tubular thread, yet the cotton fiber looks like a rough hemp rope.
+This is why the hand-feel of bamboo sheets is simply indescribable.
+People are literally shocked when they feel the difference between a bamboo sheet and a cotton sheet.
 We’ve spent 10 years selling our linens inside Costco so that we could educate consumers on the benefits of bamboo.
 You’ll be forever converted to bamboo, and never want to sleep on cotton again!

-Redfin recently posted a blog in which BedVoyage contributed, offering advice from bedding manufacturers on how to make your bed into a sleep haven, and bamboo sheets came up as most often recommended.
-Check out their blog and you'll see that bamboo bedding makes for a cooler and more comfortable sleep!
+Redfin recently posted a blog in which BedVoyage contributed, offering advice from bedding manufacturers on how to make your bed into a sleep haven.
+Bamboo sheets came up as most often recommended.
+Check out their blog and you’ll see that bamboo bedding makes for a cooler and more comfortable sleep!

-a 'Smart Fabric' is what we at BedVoyage call bamboo bedding.
-The fibers have temperature-regulating properties, and can sense when you are overheating.
+A ‘Smart Fabric’ is the term we’ve coined for bamboo bedding.
+The fibers have temperature-adjusting properties, and can sense when you are overheating.
 The heat is then released through those micro-gaps and holes, keeping you cooler.
-But it also knows when you are cold and will keep your heat in around you, so that you stay warmer.
-For this reason, two people that sleep very differently with one being cold and the other being hot, can finally be comforted by the same sheets!
-Cold sleepers want jersey knits and flannels, and hot sleepers want cooling sheets, they both struggle with one wanting the fan on or window open, and the other wanting the heat on and the door closed tight!
-But with bamboo sheets, both people can sleep comfortably throughout the night, possibly for the first time.
-There’s no longer a struggle with compromises that leave one of the other not at the temperature they need.
+Similarly, it senses when you’re coled and will keep your heat in, so you stay warmer.
+For this reason, a couple that sleeps very differently with one being cold and the other being hot; can finally be comforted by the same sheets.
+Cold sleepers want jersey knits and flannels, and hot sleepers want cooling sheets.
+But they both struggle, as one may want the fan on or window open, and the other wants the heat on.
+With bamboo sheets, both people can sleep comfortably throughout the night, possibly for the first time.
+There’s no longer a struggle with compromises, both can finally feel a win-win in the right sheets.

 Why Would You Want to Sleep on Bedding that has Formaldehyde In It?